1 - How did your first book change your life? How does your most recent work compare to your previous? How does it feel different?

 I’ve worked with editors in all three categories.
 The editors of my last two books knew exactly what I needed, and working with them wasn’t work.
 It was like a civilized and inspiring conversation.

 9 - What is the best piece of advice you've heard (not necessarily given to you directly)?

-10 - How easy has it been for you to move between genres (poetry to critical/academic prose)?
+10 - How easy has it been for you to move between genres (fiction to memoir to translation)?
 What do you see as the appeal?

 11 - What kind of writing routine do you tend to keep, or do you even have one?
 How does a typical day (for you) begin?